jiangmy97/AutoWinding_Matlab_Maxwell/README.md

 # AutoWinding_Matlab_Maxwell
-An auto winding/excitation arrangement MATLAB script for ANSYS Maxwell 2D/3D
+An auto winding/excitation arrangement MATLAB script for ANSYS Maxwell 2D/3D.

+PDF version instructions [here](https://github.com/cannonjiang97/AutoWinding_Matlab_Maxwell/blob/main/Instruction_AutoWinding.pdf).
+Updated on May 17th, 2021.

 ## Function:
 * Auto winding arrangement calculation.
 The slot-star vectogram will be plotted.
 The slot-phase arrangements and corresponding data will be displayed in the command window.